cloudmesh/classes/docs/source/i523/2017/course/introduction.rst

 and particular features of MapReduce are described.
 He comments on a data science education and the benefits of using MOOC's.

-.. comment:: 2016 video reserved
+.. comment 2016 video reserved

           Slides: https://iu.box.com/s/muldo1qkcdlpdeiog3zo